Natalia Okolicsanyiova

 Abstract:

 My research focuses on the field of feminist art pedagogy and art education.
-I will analyse issues related to the identity formation of art educators through a critical examination of art interpretations that are stereotypically embedded in art history.
-The development of future art educators' value judgments about the aesthetics and content of artworks is largely shaped by gender stereotypes present in traditional artistic interpretations.
+I will analyze issues related to identity formation of art educators through a critical insight into art interpretations stereotypically embedded in art history.
+The formation of future art educators' value judgments about the aesthetics and content of artworks is largely conditioned by gender stereotypes embedded in artistic interpretations.

-As art education has often historically emphasized teaching visual and aesthetic qualities, there is concern that the visual aspect of art may be interpreted too narrowly – analysing only what can be observed with the eyes.
-This approach was characteristic of modernist conceptions of aesthetic experience, which separated the visual from the intellectual and from the practical or ethical aspects of life.
-In contrast, most contemporary theories of visual culture assume that aesthetic vision, cognition, and ethics – especially social ethics – are deeply interconnected.
+As art education has often been argued in the past as teaching visual and aesthetic qualities, there is a concern that it is the 'visual' part of art that may be interpreted narrowly, analysing only what can be observed with the eyes.
+This kind of teaching was characteristic of modernist conceptions of aesthetic experience, which distinguished between the visual, the intellectual, and the practical or ethical aspects of life.
+Most contemporary theories of visual culture typically assume that aesthetic vision, cognition, and ethics, especially social ethics, are deeply intertwined.

-One critical assumption that must be challenged in the preparation of future visual culture educators is the belief that aesthetic vision can be isolated from other socially constructed experiences.
-In my teaching practice, I have been troubled by the fact that a significant proportion of students struggles to accept distorted representations of the human form in acclaimed works of art.
-In my professional courses, I often encounter student resistance to creating distortions of the human figure; they perceive such visual representations as unappealing, even unattractive.
+One assumption that needs to be nullified in the process of becoming visual culture educators is the belief that aesthetic vision can be isolated from other socially constructed experiences.
+In my teaching practice, I am troubled by the fact that a large proportion of students has difficulty accepting distorted aesthetics of the human form in acclaimed works of art.
+In my professional courses, I often encounter student’s resistance to the creation of distortions of the human form.
+They do not find the required visuality appealing, but on the contrary, unattractive.

-At this point, two issues converge: the misinterpretation of artworks and the powerful influence of mass media on the development of self-monitoring, which will be linked to psychoanalytic research on identity construction.
-In my contribution, I will explore art teaching processes that approach beauty as something distinct from what is familiar, predetermined, or socially dictated.
+At this point, two issues come together: the incorrect interpretive level of the artwork and the inexorable influence of mass media power on the development of self-monitoring, which will be one of the links to psychoanalytic research on the construction of identities.
+In my contribution, i will research the art teaching processes about beauty as something distinct from the known, the determined, or the dictated.